RisenCrypto/RisenCrypto.github.io/_posts/2025-02-04-Bulletproofs.md

 - $\mathcal P$ evaluates $l_u = l(u), r_u = r(u), t_u = t(u)$. $\mathcal P$ sends these values to $\mathcal V$.

-- $\mathcal V$ checks the evaluation proof for each of the 3 polynomials using the method described in the earlier section & rejects the proof it doesn't verify.
+- $\mathcal V$ checks the evaluation proof for each of the 3 polynomials using the method described in the earlier section & rejects the proof if it doesn't verify.

 $2)$ Proof that evaluation of $t$ at a random point is equal to the product of the evaluations of $l$ & $r$ at the same point.